Coast Guard Officials Warning Potential Boaters To Prepare For Worst Before Scratching Urge To Get Out On Water

 “.08.
 Everybody knows that’s the legal limit for operating a motor vehicle, and the same applies to the water,” Purinton said.

-“There’s got to be at least one or two people on that boat who have their wits about them and didn’t drink,” Polgar said.MORE NEWS: WATCH: 7 Ducklings Rescued From Storm Drain By Avalon Police Reunited With Mother
+“There’s got to be at least one or two people on that boat who have their wits about them and didn’t drink,” Polgar said.MORE NEWS: 4 Firefighters, Civilian Injured When Fire Truck Crashes Into North Philadelphia Building

 Regardless of local laws, drugs like marijuana are not tolerated on boats.
 Waterways are governed by the federal government, and there’s no federal law permitting marijuana use.